LuizMacedo/blog/content/pt-BR/posts/five-years-at-microsoft-my-luck-history.md

 ---
-title: "5 years at Microsoft, my lucky story!"
+title: "5 anos de Microsoft, minha história de sorte!"
 date: 2019-09-04T10:00:20-05:00
-tags: ["Microsoft", "DevOps", "Career"]
+tags: ["Microsoft", "DevOps", "Carreira"]
 draft: false
 description: "This post says much about the people who always helped my in my career until and after join in Microsoft.
 This is a career path based post, but it's to say Thank you for everyone." # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.